DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-1-ect-evidence.md

 need extra support from me.

-**Teacher 2:** After I have taught a key skill, I ask specific questions in the lesson, which I will have prepared in advance, to check pupils’ understanding.
+**Teacher 2:** After I have taught a key skill, I ask specific questions in the lesson, which I will have prepared in advance, to check pupils' understanding.
 I word my questions to help me identify specific misconceptions which I can then pre-empt in the planning process.
-This is a quick way of assessing pupils’ understanding and misconceptions in all lessons and means that I don’t have to spend hours and hours marking to find out what pupils know!
+This is a quick way of assessing pupils' understanding and misconceptions in all lessons and means that I don't have to spend hours and hours marking to find out what pupils know!
 It also means I can adapt my teaching in the moment rather than a delay between assessing and feeding back.

 **Teacher 3:** At key points, maybe every third or fourth lesson, I plan a simple question to ask at the end of class.
 Sometimes this is an open question that requires a very short answer, and sometimes this is a multiple-choice with carefully chosen distractors.
-Either way, I’m looking to expose common misconceptions, and using my subject knowledge to guide what these are likely to be.
+Either way, I'm looking to expose common misconceptions, and using my subject knowledge to guide what these are likely to be.
 I give out post-its or little cards and the pupils hand me their answers as they leave the lesson.
 This allows me to have a few words as they go out, and is a nice way to end the session.
-I then read through their answers, sometimes there and then for a snapshot of progress, or later when I’m planning the next lesson I can sort the tickets into three piles:
+I then read through their answers, sometimes there and then for a snapshot of progress, or later when I'm planning the next lesson I can sort the tickets into three piles:

 1. Pupils who have understood
 2. Pupils who have sort of understood